ix-ax/axsharp/docfx/index.md

 ![](~/images/banner.png)

-**IX is an open-source project developed by a group of automation engineers.
+**AX# is an open-source project developed by a group of automation engineers.
 It provides easy access from .NET-based applications to SIMATIC-AX based PLC programs.**

-Open source repository is [here](https://github.com/ix-ax/ix).
+Open source repository is [here](https://github.com/ix-ax/axsharp).

 >[!NOTE]
 >This project is under development.
 We periodically release versions that can be used for testing and in non-production environments.